Exploring a New Future for The Priory

 On Sept.
 23, 2013, UW-Eau Claire and the Ho-Chunk Nation signed a memorandum of intent to collaborate on the creation of a living-learning community at The Priory for students who are members of the Ho-Chunk Nation.
 Explore the following links for more information:

-UW-Eau Claire, Ho-Chunk Nation to pursue higher-education partnership (UW-Eau Claire news release and video)
+UW-Eau Claire, Ho-Chunk Nation to pursue higher-education partnership (UW-Eau Claire news release)